abangfarhan/abangfarhan.github.io/_posts/2024-08-30-active-share-practical-method.md

 # The Long Way: Example

 Consider a portfolio consisting of two stocks, and its benchmark consisting of three stocks.
-Here is the weights for the portfolio:
+Here are the weights for the portfolio:

 |Stock|Portfolio Weight|
 |-|-|
 |A|60%|
 |B|40%|

-Here is the weights for the benchmark:
+Here are the weights for the benchmark:

 |Stock|Benchmark Weight|
 |-|-|